Blair1233/Class24/1-Lesson-Plans/03-Terminal-and-Bash/1/LessonPlan.md

    - Run the `pwd` command and show that you are now located in the `/03-instructor/day1/terminal_demonstration/security_evidence` folder.

-5. Explain that we are now in the `evidence_folder` and can create several directories to place our evidence.
+5. Explain that we are now in the `security_evidence` folder and can create several directories to place our evidence.

    - Run the command `mkdir Case1`.